Don-Lab/jsErrorHandling/README.md

 # jsErrorHandling
-Javascript Error Handling is how programmers can test their code and test the user's input
+Javascript Error Handling is how programmers can test their code and test the user's input.

+##Comands
+The commands used were "try", "catch", and "finally".